Juni4567/gamier-gatsby-starter/src/pages/blog/bring-github-desktop-app-to-first-screen-on-windows.md

 ## **Bring Github Desktop App on Windows:**

-The main area of today discussion is how to bring Github desktop app.
+The main area of today discussion is how to bring Github desktop app back to your first screen on Windows 10.
 Follow the below strategy and bring Github desktop app on your windows screen in a blink of an eye.

 ![Install Github Desktop App on Windows 10](/img/install-github-desktop-app-on-windows-10.gif "Install Github Desktop App on Windows 10")